gazebosim/docs/blueprint/GUI_tutorial.md

 ![Selecting multiple entities from the entity tree](img/entity_select.png)

-You can also right-click on any plugin in the right panel to open basic `Settings` or to `Close`.
+You can also right-click on any plugin to open basic `Settings` or to `Close`.

 ### The Scene